GBMP/Viral-Simulation-2020-2021/README.md

 CORSIMM::REGSTRAT

-And for the student number dependent assignment, in which i got B3, you can find the start of the comments in the simulation.cpp/tick method.
-I did add a little extra while i was trying some logics out, at certain tresholds a lockdown strategy is set te play.
+And regarding the student number dependent assignment, I got B3, you can find the start of the comments in the simulation.cpp/tick method.

+I did add a little extra while I was trying out some logic, what this entails is that at certain tresholds a lockdown strategy is set to play.

 ---